NVIDIA RTX 5090

 The NVIDIA RTX 5090 is a powerful GPU designed for AI/ML workloads, offering exceptional performance for both training and inference tasks.
 With 32GB of VRAM and 21,760 CUDA cores, it provides the memory capacity and computational power needed for modern deep learning models.

-The RTX 5090 supports the latest CUDA compute capabilities and is compatible with all major deep learning frameworks including PyTorch, TensorFlow, and JAX.
+The RTX 5090 features CUDA compute capability 12.0 and is compatible with all major deep learning frameworks including PyTorch, TensorFlow, and JAX.
 Its 4nm manufacturing process ensures efficient power consumption relative to performance output.

 Rent RTX 5090 from Our Partners